-Fund Summary 1 Investment Objective(s), Strategies, Risks and Portfolio Holdings 4 Fund Management The Adviser(s) Adviser Compensation Portfolio Manager 7 7 8 8 Other Information Purchase and Redemption of Shares Excessive Short-Term Trading Activity Disclosure Pricing of Shares Taxes Dividends and Distributions Share Classes Distribution Plan Payments to Insurance Companies 8 8 9 10 10 11 11 Financial Highlights 12 Obtaining Additional Information Back Cover however, you may allocate your variable product values to a separate account of the insurance company that invests in shares of the Fund.
+Fund Summary -

+Investment Objective(s), Strategies, Risks and Portfolio Holdings

+Fund Management {

+The Adviser(s) 3

+Adviser Compensation }

+Portfolio Manager {

+Other Information

+Other Information Purchase and Redemption of Shares (

+Excessive Short-Term Trading Activity Disclosure (

+Pricing of Shares 1(

+Taxes 1-

+Dividends and Distributions 1-

+Share Classes i -

+Distribution Plan 1-

+Payments to Insurance Companies 1

+Financial Highlights 13

+Obtaining Additional Information Back Cove

 Shares of the Fund are used as investment vehicles for variable annuity contracts and variable life insurance policies (variable products) issued by certain insurance companies, and funds of funds.
 You cannot purchase shares of the Fund directly.
-As an owner of a variable product (variable product owner) that offers the Fund as an investment option,
+As an owner of a variable product (variable product owner) that offers the Fund as an investment option, however, you may allocate your variable product values to a separate account of the insurance company that invests in shares of the Fund.